• Skip to primary navigation

 • Lower the temperature to convection oven to 300°F (or conventional oven to 325°F), baste with ⅓ cup broth.
 Roast the turkey, uncovered (basting every 30 minutes) until an instant-read meat thermometer registers 165°F when inserted into the largest section of thigh (avoiding the bone), about 2 ¾ to 3 hours total cooking time.

-• If skin starts to brown too much, place tinfoil over darkest spots leaving lighter areas uncovered.
+• If skin starts to brown too much, place foil over the darkest spots leaving lighter areas uncovered.
 Remove from the oven and place on a platter.
-Tent with aluminum foil and let rest for 20 minutes before carving.

 • Heat the oil in a large heavy saucepan over medium high heat.
 Add the turkey neck and backs (or wings) to the pan and sauté until just beginning to brown, about 3-4 minutes.
 Add the chopped vegetables and peppercorns to the pan and sauté until soft, about 4-5 minutes.